Last updated on 27th October 2022

 When it comes to internal training, it’s really important that your team are fully engaging with the content and are able to apply what they’ve learnt to their role later on.

-According to our State of Video Marketing 2020 report, when it comes to learning, most people prefer to watch videos.
+According to our State of Video Marketing 2022 report, when it comes to learning about a product or service, most people prefer to watch videos.

 Here’s a training video we created for one of our clients, Nikwax: